oracle-livelabs/developer/oracle-ai-for-sustainable-dev/deploy-model-oci/deploy-model-oci.md

-# Deploy Your Own AI Model On OCI
+# Deploy Your Own ChatGPT/AI Model On OCI

 ## Introduction